lane2day/data-specialist/README.md

 We'd love to move forward to the next step: the take-home challenge.
 This is somewhat less structured and the point is to see a realistic work product from you that's relevant to your prospective role.

 Thank you for being willing to do this challenge.
-FullStory fosters an empowered and autonomous culture, with the opportunity to tackle new challenges as we scale.
+Fullstory fosters an empowered and autonomous culture, with the opportunity to tackle new challenges as we scale.
 We hope this provides a taste for the types of scenarios you might encounter on the job!

 Scenario: